Skip to navigation menu Skip to content

 Doctors often do not know exactly what causes these tumors to start and grow.
 Tumors can be cancerous (malignant) or noncancerous (benign).
 Kidney tumors are rare in children and teens.
 When a tumor grows in a child’s kidney, it is likely to be cancerous.

-In children younger than 15 years, most kidney cancers are Wilms tumor.
-Usually it is diagnosed in children younger than 6 years old.
+In children younger than 12 years, most kidney cancers are Wilms tumor.
+This tumor is more common in children younger than 5 years old.

-The chance of having Wilms tumor is higher in children with certain genetic syndromes, such as WAGR syndrome, Frasier syndrome or Beckwith-Widemann syndrome.
-Children at higher risk should be screened regularly using ultrasound until they are 8 to 10 years old.
-Our Cancer Predisposition Clinic screens and cares for children born with a gene change that raises their cancer risk.
+The chance of kidney tumors is higher in people with certain , such as WT1-related disorders and Beckwith-Wiedemann syndrome.
+Children at higher risk should be screened regularly using ultrasound until they are 7 to 8 years old.
+Our Cancer Predisposition Clinic screens and cares for children born with an increased risk of cancer.

 • Other types of kidney cancer